yoshi182023/exam-prep-app/README.md

-# full-stack-project

-A full stack TypeScript solo project.

 # CFA Quiz Web App

 This is a full-stack web application designed to help users prepare for the CFA exam.
 Users can log in, answer multiple-choice questions, and track their progress.
 Incorrectly answered questions are saved and can be reviewed later.
+A full stack TypeScript solo project.

 ## Features